realA10001986/Dash-Gauges/README.md

 - wait until the "Empty" LED lights up,
 - then release the Time Travel button.

-This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.
+    This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.)

-If you have your Dash Gauges, along with a Time Circuits Display, mounted in a car, see also [here](#car-setup).
+After saving the WiFi network settings, the FC reboots and tries to connect to your configured WiFi network.
+If that fails, it will again start in access point mode.

+After completing this step, your Dash Gauges are basically ready for use; you can also continue configuring them to your personal preferences through the Config Portal.

 ## The Config Portal